 Become a Referee

 All Referees are trained through Massachusetts State Referee Committee, and are certified through USSoccer Federation (USSF).
 MHYSA uses only Certified Referees.
-To become a Referee, go to www.massref.net to learn more, and to sign up for courses.
+To become a Referee, go to www.massref.net to learn more, and to sign up for Grassroots Referee course.
 You may also contact our Referee assignor, Ed Wolf, at [email protected] for more information.

 Attention Newly Certified Referees:

 If you are a newly certified USSF Referee, please contact Mr. Wolf as soon as you complete your class.
 This will get you on the available referee lists and provide you the latest information concerning referee news for Milford-Hopedale Youth Soccer.

 Any questions, please contact Ed Wolf [email protected], as soon as possible.